jameskirkpatrick23/phase-0/week-2/wireframe-reflection.md

 Which parts of the challenge did you enjoy and which parts did you find tedious?
 I enjoyed the whole thing actualy.
 It makes the idea of having your own website suddenly believable

-Here are the pictures from the wireframing that I worked on:
+Here are the pictures from the wireframing that I worked on (Hover tooltip for descriptions):
 ![Alt text](/week-2/imgs/Base-Side-Layout-Wireframe.png "This would be the landing page")
 ![Alt text](/week-2/imgs/Portfolio-Select-Work-Wireframe.png "This is a concept for letting users select what they want to see upon selecting a tab at the top")
 ![Alt text](/week-2/imgs/Portfolio-Work-Selected-Wireframe.png "This would be what the user would see once they actually choose an option to view")